cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/elderjs.md

 # Deploy an Elder.js site

-[Elder.js](https://elderguide.com/tech/elderjs/) is an SEO-focused framework for building static sites with [Svelte](/how-to/svelte).
+[Elder.js](https://elderguide.com/tech/elderjs/) is an SEO-focused framework for building static sites with [Svelte](/framework-guides/deploy-a-svelte-site).

-In this guide, you'll create a new Elder.js application and deploy it using Cloudflare Pages.
+In this guide, you will create a new Elder.js application and deploy it using Cloudflare Pages.

 ## Setting up a new project